alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 *WARNING: Lots of statistics and graphs below.
 Proceed at your own risk.*

 Below is a brief summary and analysis of of all my [runs in 2012][1].
-All in all, I ran **77 times** for a total of **125.59 miles** at an average pace of **8:16** with an average distance of **1.6 miles**.
+All in all, I ran **77 times** for a total of **125.59 miles** at an average pace of **8'16"** with an average distance of **1.6 miles**.
 Runs were tracked with the Nike+ Running app on my iPhone (GPS), and only outdoor runs were recorded.

 <a href="/static/miles-ran-each-month.png"><img src="/static/miles-ran-each-month.png" width="600px" class="center" /></a>

-The majority of my runs were done in the Fall -- Sep, Oct, and Nov combined for a whopping 73.81 miles (59% of the year's runs)!
-The 40-65 degree weather was energizing, the air was brisk, and nothing beats the crunching sound of leaves beneath your feet.
-Definitely my favorite season to run.
+The majority of my runs were done in the Fall, with Sep, Oct, and Nov combining for a whopping 73.81 miles (59% of the year's runs)!
+It was definitely my favorite season to run due to the energizing 40-65 degree weather, brisk air, and crunching sound of leaves beneath my feet.

 On the other hand, the other 9 months added up to only 51.69 miles (41% of the year's runs).
 Winter runs were brutal for me; they always felt "un-optimal".
 Heavy layers of clothes, icy air blasting through my lungs, uncomfortable freezing of all my extremities.
 Going for a run was hard enough.
 The extra challenges of Winter made it much harder.